SamihaShahid/NEIVA/README.md

 ### Welcome to NEIVA inventory!

 NEIVA is a biomass burning emissions inventory.
 It consists of data files, design codes and tools.
-We provide a recommended emission factor dataset.
-The chemical compounds are mapped to model surrogates to faciliate model application.
+We recommend emission factor (EF) along with relevant property data for atmospheric modeling.
+Moreover, the chemical compounds are mapped to model surrogates to facilitate model application.
 We also provide a platform to incorporate new data in future.
 The codes are compatible to incorporate new data and it requires minimum modification from a user.

 ## Downloading NEIVA

-Download the zip file.
+1) Download the zip file.
 Unzip the file and put it where you want.
 No additional setting up is required.
-Although to use the codes and tools a user will need to download python in the computer.
+2) To use the codes and tools Python is required in the computer.

 ## Getting Started